learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

 ## Summary

-In this lesson, we looked at the MapReduce programming paradigm, which is quite different than traditional programming practices and very effective towards processing large amounts of data.
-Next we will look at the Spark programming environment and some coding exercises to understand how to manage PySpark programming.
+In this lesson, we looked at How MapReduce allows a programming paradigm, quite different than traditional programming practices, yet very powerful and effective towards processing large amounts of data.
+Next we shall look at Spark programming environment and some coding exercises to get grips with PySpark programming.